What Is Crypto Futures Trading? Complete Guide

 Can I lose more than I put in with crypto futures?

 Yes.
-If you’re using cross margin or high leverage, losses can exceed your initial deposit — especially in fast-moving markets.
+If you’re using cross margin or high leverage, losses can exceed your initial deposit, particularly in fast-moving markets.

 Why is leverage so high in crypto futures?

-Crypto platforms offer high leverage to attract active traders, but it’s risky and not meant for beginners.
+Crypto platforms offer high leverage to attract active traders, but it’s risky and not meant for retail traders.

 What’s the difference between isolated and cross margin?